CSPH 5201 - Spirituality and Resilience

 - Examine a conceptual framework for tapping resilience in individuals and systems.

-- Describe and apply the principles of resilience and health realization in personal and professional settings.
+- Describe and apply the principles of resilience and health realization in personal, academic or professional settings.

-- Propose criteria and standards for assessing resilience and spiritual development in self and others.
+- Propose criteria and standards assessing resilience and spiritual development in self and others.
 Outcomes: enhanced listening, kindness, joy, peace, relationships, service & more.

-- Synthesize understanding of resilience and spirituality by designing applications of the resilience/health realization approach and drawing upon personal beliefs and experience as well as research evidence.
+- Synthesize understanding of resilience and spirituality by designing applications of the resilience/health realization principles and drawing upon personal beliefs and direct experience as well as research evidence.